a0n0k0i0t/Aqfer-assignment-COE19B051/README.md

 ## Ratelimiter program C++ implementation
 ### Problem Statement
 Create a rate limiter program using a sliding window which allows/blocks request based on timestamps.
 Program will receive sequence of timestamps via arguments.
 For each timestamp it has to output allowed/blocked based on the sliding window.
 Sliding window to have 2 configurations,
 R: maximum number of requests allowed in sliding window
 S: sliding window time period in seconds

+Program arguments
+Rate Limiter program to accept 3 or more arugments
+0th argument is for specifying R
+1st argument is for specifying S
+2nd argument onwards for specifying sequence of timestamps in ascending
 ### To build & run:
 ```
 g++ ratelimiter.cpp -o ratelimiter